marcoverpas/Six_lectures_on_sfc_models/README.md

 # Six lectures on SFC models

 Codes used in the 6 lectures on SFC models delivered on November-December 2023 at Central University of Finance and Economics, Beijing, China.
-Specifically, these R files reproduce PC, PC-EX1, BMW, and REG "toy models" from Goodley and Lavoie, "Monetary Economics", including additional features.
+Specifically, these R files reproduce PC, PC-EX1, BMW, and REG (toy) models from Goodley and Lavoie, "Monetary Economics", including additional features.
 An empirically-calibrated version (named EMP), an input-output version (named IO-PC), and an ecosystem-augmented version (named ECO-PC) of Model PC are provided too.

 ## Table of Contents